jpgard/tableshift-web/README.md

-To run an example server locally, first activate the python virtual environment, then run:
+To run an example server locally, first activate the python virtual environment with `source tableshift-web/bin/activate`, then run:

 ```
 make devserver